GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 After an unsettled childhood, mainly in Aberdeen, he left school at 14, and joined Vauxhall Motors in Luton as a mail delivery boy.
 Two years later, in 1948, he took Vauxhall's three year chef apprenticeship.
 At 19, he was called up for National Service and went into the R.A.F., who made him a cook for two years.

-Ten days after his discharge, he sailed on the Queen Mary for New York.
+Ten days after his discharge, on 22 October 1953, he sailed on the Queen Elizabeth for New York.
+Cunard's passenger list gives his address as 5 Saltars Way, Swindon, (doubtless a transcription error for Salters Way, Luton), his profession as cook, and his destination as Canada.
 He made his way to Toronto and went to work for Canadian Tire as a parts man at the end of 1953.

 A chance meeting led him to move to Calgary and Vancouver, and to a job cooking in Banff National Park.
 When the camp closed, he went to study aircraft mechanics at the Calgary Institute of Technology.